JMS

 However, if the Society were to rely only on ticket sales and membership fees, there would not be enough funds to offer the superb variety which it brings to you.
 The Society is also assisted by its advertisers, as well as gifts and donations from concerned and committed parties, whose generosity makes it possible for the Society to plan a varied and exciting programme each year.

-Why don’t you consider helping us to continue this proud tradition?
-You might think of placing an ad in the Society’s programmes, or you might assist by making a donation or even setting up a trust or foundation that will fund an annual concert.
+Please consider helping to continue this proud tradition by making a donation, or by sponsoring a concert in memory of somebody who loved music.
 The Society is registered as a non-profit organisation, and all donations are exempt from donations tax.

 FRIENDS OF THE JOHANNESBURG MUSICAL SOCIETY